ropensci/rb3/README.md

 ### Yield curve

-In this first example we’ll import and plot the historical yeild curve for Brazil using function `yc_get`.
+In this first example we’ll import and plot the historical yield curve for Brazil using function `yc_get`.

 ``` r